San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 Wyoming Stats and Trends

-- The Cowboys have yet to cover the spread this year when underdogs by 3 points or more.
+- Thus far this year Wyoming has one win against the spread.

-- Wyoming's games this year have gone over the point total two times in six opportunities (33.3%).
+- Wyoming's games this year have hit the over on two of six set point totals (33.3%).

-- The Cowboys put up 22.1 points per game, comparable to the 22.8 the Spartans give up.

-- Wyoming is 1-1-1 against the spread and 3-0 overall in games when it records more than 22.8 points.

-- The Cowboys have turned the ball over 12 times this season, seven more turnovers than the Spartans have forced (5).
+- This year the Cowboys have turned the ball over 12 times, seven more than the Spartans' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.